2018 Best Online Colleges for History Degrees

 |#24 Calvary University||Annual Tuition $13,184||Academic Strength 63%|

 |#25 Chaminade University of Honolulu||Annual Tuition $14,430||Academic Strength 60%|

 Comprehensive List of Accredited Online Schools - History Degrees ( 9)

 Online History Degree Overview & Career Information

-An online associate degree in history combines classes in world history with other humanities and liberal arts classes.
+An online associate degree in history is good preparation for students who plan on continuing their educations by earning bachelor's degrees in the field or a similar academic discipline.
+These online degrees combine classes in world history with other humanities and liberal arts classes.
 Foundational courses explore subjects such as philosophy, natural science, social science, and fine arts.
-Associate degrees are good preparation for students who plan on earning a bachelor's degree in history.

 Job opportunities for associate degree holder in history range from teaching assistantships and park historians to document archivists and research assistants.
 Many graduates continue their education by obtaining a bachelor's or master's degree in a specialized area of historical study.